giantswarm/docs/src/content/guides/advanced-cluster-autoscaler-configuration/index.md

 tags = ["tutorial"]
 +++

-# Cluster Autoscaler advanced configuration
+# Cluster Autoscaler Advanced Configuration

 The [Cluster Autoscaler addon](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) running inside your cluster has additional configuration options and features that can be customized.

 You can customize two of these configuration options on a per cluster basis through a ConfigMap inside your clusters.
 The ConfigMap is named `cluster-autoscaler-user-values` and is located in the `kube-system` namespace.

 __Note:__ This feature is only available in more recent cluster versions.
-To check if your cluster version supports customization through the ConfigMap, you can check if the above-mentioned ConfigMap is present.
+To find out if your cluster version supports customization through the ConfigMap, you can check if the above-mentioned ConfigMap is present.

 ```nohighlight
 $ kubectl -n kube-system get cm cluster-autoscaler-user-values